projectsesame/sesame/changelogs/unreleased/4110-sunjayBhatia-small.md

-Fix panic in Contour startup when using `--root-namespaces` flag
+Fix panic in Sesame startup when using `--root-namespaces` flag